grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "How bad does that storm sound Hemi?"
 Percy asked.

-"Pretty Significant, I would say.
-There could be perhaps 10 meter waves up there."
+"Significant, I would say.
+There could be 10 meter waves up there."

-"That's the kind of weather we're better off staying the fuck under."
+"That's the kind of weather we're better off staying under."

 "At least while we still have any battery left," Hemi agreed.